mmu-webdesign/awdd2-2022-group5/1_user_and_competitor_research/proposal.md

 Objectives

-•	What are the important areas to focus on to improve physical health and wellbeing?
+•	To show the important areas to focus on to improve physical health and wellbeing?

-•	Common pitfalls when trying to live a healthy lifestyle?
+•	The Common pitfalls when trying to live a healthy lifestyle?

-•	Examples of exercises to improve one’s physical health
+•	To demonstrate examples of exercises to improve one’s physical health

 •	The importance of a healthy diet and what makes a healthy diet?

-•	How one can better manage their mental health?
+•	To esablish how one can better manage their mental health?

 Goals

+How will this work?
 •	Full functioning website

+What if I'm a beginner?
-•	Content that is easy to digest for the user
+•	The Content is easy to digest for the user

+When will I see progress?
+•	The website will detail the steps to take to ensure progress is made

 ## Primary audience(s)